 Cheerleading Team brings school spirit to the campus of Mary Baldwin.
 It promotes strong leadership skills and support for another.
 This team was built on leadership, sisterhood, dedication, and positive energy.
 Learn more and view photos.

 The Equestrian Club team participates in Intercollegiate Horse Show Assoc.
-(IHSA) Zone 4, Region 2, which is made up of teams from 12 colleges in the area including the UVA, JMU, Bridgewater, and W&L.
+(IHSA) Zone 4, Region 2, which is made up of teams from 12 colleges in the area including UVA, JMU, Bridgewater, and W&L.

 Hiking Club a chance to explore the amazing trails and mountains of the Shenandoah Valley and Blue Ridge Mountains.